|Australian box jellyfish||Box jellies|

 The fresh sting area should never be rubbed with sand, towels or anything else.
 Methylated spirits is not recommended.

 Remove contact lenses.
 Irrigate immediately with water or saline for at least 30 minutes.
-If the eye is contaminated with solid particles, the eyelid should be completely everted and any solid material removed as quickly as possible whilst continuing to irrigate.
+If the eye is contaminated with solid particles, the eyelid should be completely everted and any solid material removed as quickly as possible while continuing to irrigate the eye.
 A topical anesthetic is recommended to enable the patient to open their eyelids sufficiently for effective irrigation.

 The eye should be examined immediately following flushing with a slit-lamp microscope and fluorescein stain.
 Any evidence of injury requires specialist ophthalmological assessment.

 There have been conflicting studies over the efficacy of box jellyfish antivenom, its efficacy remains to be proven, particularly in relation to preventing fatalities.
 This is because of the dramatic nature of the sting, with death or survival usually determined within minutes.